TobiasBorning/Cookbook/cookbook-project/readme.md

 % cd cookbook-project

 # maven install:
-% mvn clean install -DskipTests
+% mvn clean install # -DskipTests if you want to skip the tests
+# note:
+# spring boot server can not be running when using mvn install
+# this will cause the integration test to fail because
+# localhost:8080 is already in use when it tries to start the server

 # navigate to the ui directory:
 % cd ui